daveremy/clubexpress-sdk/docs/development/progress-summary.md

 This test has proven invaluable for identifying subtle issues in our implementation, particularly around cookie handling and session validation.
 We consider this a first-class test that must pass before any changes are committed.

+### Court Discovery Testing

+Similar to the authentication testing, we've created a court discovery test script (`npm run test:courts`) that verifies the end-to-end functionality of the courts module.
+This script:

+1. Logs in to the ClubExpress site
+2. Finds all courts
+3. Checks availability for today
+4. Checks availability for tomorrow with time filters
+5. Logs out

+This test ensures that our court discovery functionality works correctly against the actual ClubExpress platform.

+### Court Booking Testing

+We've also created a court booking test script (`npm run test:court-booking`) that verifies the end-to-end functionality of the court booking features.
+This script:

+1. Logs in to the ClubExpress site
+2. Finds available courts for a specific date
+3. Books a court
+4. Retrieves the user's bookings
+5. Cancels the booking
+6. Logs out

+This test ensures that our court booking functionality works correctly against the actual ClubExpress platform.

-### Integration Testing
+### Testing Strategy

-As we develop additional modules (such as court booking), we'll create similar test scripts that verify the end-to-end functionality of each module.
-These scripts will be run as part of our pre-commit process to ensure that changes don't break existing functionality.
+We've implemented a comprehensive testing strategy for the courts module:

+1. **Unit Tests**: We've created unit tests that verify the behavior of individual methods in isolation, with mocked dependencies.

+2. **Integration Tests**: We've implemented integration-style tests that verify the interaction between different components of the module.

+3. **End-to-End Tests**: We've created end-to-end tests that verify the functionality against the actual ClubExpress platform.

+This multi-layered approach ensures that our implementation is robust and reliable, with good test coverage at all levels.

 ## Next Steps

-### Phase 2: Court Booking - First Vertical Slice
+### Phase 3: Event Registration

-#### 2.1 Court Discovery
+#### 3.1 Event Discovery
-- [ ] Implement method to find all courts
+- [ ] Implement method to find all events
-- [ ] Implement method to find available courts by date/time
+- [ ] Implement method to find events by date range
-- [ ] Add filtering capabilities (court type, features)
+- [ ] Add filtering capabilities (event type, category)
-- [ ] Create tests for court discovery
+- [ ] Create tests for event discovery
+- [ ] Create end-to-end test script for event discovery
-- [ ] Document court discovery API
+- [ ] Document event discovery API

 ## Challenges and Solutions